-During these unprecedented and unimaginable times, it’s important we rely on our individual and collective resources to support one another.
+During these difficult times, it’s important we rely on our individual and collective resources to support one another.
 See below for a thoughtfully curated list of creative, mindful, and share-able resources to help cope with anxiety, distress, and uncertainty.
 We invite you to check back periodically, as we update this list with new/emerging resources.

 Share Resources, Not the Virus!